-Overview of the ELPA21 Assessment Program 4

-What is ELPA21?
-4

-Who takes the ELPA21 Dynamic Screener?
-4

-Who takes the ELPA21 Summative Assessment?
-4

-What are the ELPA21 Domain Profiles?
-5

-How is Proficiency Determined?
-5

-What Information is on the ELPA21 Individual Student Report?
-7

-What are ELPA21 Achievement Level Descriptors?
-9

-What are Some Considerations for Interpreting Results?
-9

-What are Appropriate Uses of ELPA21 Summative Scores?
-9

-What are Appropriate Uses of FLPA21 Dynamic Screener Results?
-10
+Overview of the ELPA21 General Assessment Program 4 What Is ELPA21?
+4 Who Takes the ELPA21 Dynamic Screener?
+4 Who Takes the ELPA21 General Summative Assessment?
+4 What Are the ELPA21 Domain Profiles?
+5 How Is Proficiency Determined for ELPA21 General Assessments?
+5 What Information Is on the ELPA21 General Individual Student Report?
+7 What Are ELPA21 General Reporting Performance Level Descriptors?
+9 What Are Some Considerations for Interpreting Results?
+9 What Are Appropriate Uses of ELPA21 General Summative Scores?
+9 What Are Appropriate Uses of FLPA21 Dynamic Screener Results? .10